 The Executive Committee agreed a Strategy for the period 2018-2022 in June 2018.
 The full document is accessible via our website www.uk-cpa.org.
 Key elements are as below.
-The Executive Committee requested a light-touch review of this Strategy during the period and a slightly revised version was agreed, which will run from the start of the new Financial Year until 2025.
+The Executive Committee completed a light-touch review of this Strategy during the last financial year and a slightly revised version was agreed, which will run until 2025.